tyreseluo/moly/book/src/custom-client.md

 Note that the exact implementation of a client greatly depends on the provider you are trying to support, so it's difficult to make a generic guide on how to build it step by step.
-I recommend checking how `OpenAIClient` and `MultiClient` are implemented as examples to create your own.
+I recommend checking how `OpenAiClient` and `MultiClient` are implemented as examples to create your own.

 But to avoid leaving this section without a working client, let's finish the implementation